altwalker/altwalker/docs/installation.md

 AltWalker uses the GraphWalker CLI, the CLI is a standalone jar file.
 You need to have Java 8 installed to be able to execute the jar file.

 You need to download [GraphWalker CLI](http://graphwalker.github.io/download/) and create a script to run the jar file from the command line.
-We recomand downloading the latest version of GraphWalker CLI.
+We recommend downloading the latest version of GraphWalker CLI.

 For macOS/linux you can run the following command: